Rupa-Dey/Manual_Testing/README.md

-# Manual Testing project for MedEasy.health web application.
+# Manual Testing project for MedEasy.health application.

 ## 📌 Introduction :
 MedEasy.health is an online drug selling website which helps us to get our necessary product like medicine, child's care, skin care , pathological product.
-Especially This platform can provide us prescribed medicines etc.
+Especially This platform can provide us with prescribed medicines etc. Even it has web or mobile application.
 This document provides a structured approach to test the platform which works effectively or not.
-For testing purpose, here is designed the test plan, test scenarios, test cases, reproducing steps, mind map and bug reporting procedures.
+For testing purpose, here is designed the test plan, test scenarios, test cases, reproducing steps, mind map, and bug reporting procedures.

 ## 🔹 Test Environment :
 - **OS**: Windows 10 / Linux